 The yellow spice most well-known for its use in Indian curry dishes, turmeric is a powerful anti-inflammatory.
 Curcumin, its active ingredient, has been shown to work as well as ibuprofen in treating pain, such as that from knee osteoarthritis.[ix]

 Proteolytic enzymes, or proteases, are different from, say, digestive enzymes, because they enter your circulatory system and work throughout your entire body.
 They are “systemic” enzymes with a number of important purposes, including breaking down excess fibrin, a natural substance that helps your body with wound healing, but which often builds up in your body, causing additional inflammation and pain.

 “Some possible indicators of excess fibrin in your system include: chronic fatigue, slow healing, inflammation and pain, and elevated blood pressure.

 … The medical community has long known that excess fibrin presents a cardiac and stroke risk.
 Finally, they have acknowledged a link between excess fibrin and chronic systemic inflammation, the true root cause of virtually every disease and painful condition know to man.”

 Proteolytic enzymes are essential for fighting chronic inflammation that has built up in your body, but your body stops producing optimal amounts of proteolytic enzymes sometime in your late 20s, which is why taking a proteolytic enzyme supplement is a very smart move.
-Heal-n-Soothe is our top-recommended solution, providing you pure and powerful proteolytic enzymes … along with 11 OTHER natural anti-inflammatories for pain relief and fighting all sorts of inflammation quickly and effectively.
+Heal-n-Soothe® is our top-recommended solution, providing you pure and powerful proteolytic enzymes … along with 11 OTHER natural anti-inflammatories (including ginger, boswellia and turmeric) for long lasting pain relief and for fighting all sorts of inflammation quickly and effectively.